Glycogen Storage Disease (GSD)

 What is glycogen and glycogen storage disease (GSD)?

-Sometimes, there is a problem with an enzyme needed for this process.
-It may be missing or not working right.
-Then, the body is not able to store or break down the glycogen as it should.
-This can lead to low blood glucose levels during periods of fasting.
-The muscles and organs need a certain level of glucose in the blood in order to function properly.
 When the body is missing an enzyme or has a flawed enzyme and is not able to use glycogen the right way, it leads to a condition called glycogen storage disease (GSD).
 Many different enzymes are used by the body to process glycogen.
-As a result, there are many types of GSD.
+And, as a result, there are several types of GSD.

 What are the types of GSD?

 Each type of GSD centers on a certain enzyme or set of enzymes involved in glycogen storage or break down.
 There are at least 13 types of glycogen storage disease.
 Doctors know more about some types than others.
 GSD mostly affects the liver and the muscles.
 Some types cause problems in other areas of the body as well.
 Types of GSD and the parts of the body they affect the most include:

 - Type I (von Gierke’s disease) Type Ia – Liver, kidneys, intestines; Type Ib – Liver, kidneys, intestines, blood cells.